jamesyoung-15/ESP32Cam-MeterReading/docs/AWS_Setup.md

 4. Click `Create Group`, enter a user group name, then for quick setup click `AdministratorAccess`.
 If you want more control over user permission only give permissions to services used in this project (Rekognition, Lambda, API Gateway, S3, DynamoDB).

 5. Click next and create user.
-Download the credentials.
+Don't forget the password (can download credentials if needed).

+6. Logout and login to your newly created IAM user.

 ## Create S3 Bucket
 Go to S3 Bucket.
 Press `Create a Bucket`, give it a name, select a region, and then scroll down and press `create bucket`.
 You need to provide the Bucket name later in the Lambda code below.